Srashti13/Sensitivity-Analysis/README.md

 # Sensitivity-Analysis

-This is project was done as a part of my coursework for " ... " course at GMU.
+This is project was done as a part of my coursework for " Deterministic Models " course at GMU.

 ### Objective:
 We want a method for evaluating travel costs and determining the least expensive conference site from over 216 US cities.